Survey: to examine a situation; to determine and delineate the form, extent, and position; to view or consider comprehensively.

 Take out a piece of printer paper.
 Unlined.
 Fold it in half.
 Twice.
 You have quadrants.
 Turn the paper sideways to the landscape position.
 Now use a pencil and an eraser.

 First, what is your target number?
 It could be a hard number: revenue, profit, cost.
 Or a soft number: speed, quality, response time.
 Perhaps it is an investment or an important project.
 In the top-left quadrant write that number.

 Second, what are your key success factors?
 In the bottom-left quadrant list no more than five factors.
 These are the things which your organization absolutely must do well in order to hit the target number in the top-left quadrant.

 Third, which KSFs are dependent on cross-border collaboration?
 In the top-right quadrant list those success factors which are dependent on cross-border collaboration.
 Then sketch out per factor, and on a separate piece of paper, who is interacting with whom: people, teams, organizations.

-Fourth, what country-cultures are involved in those interactions?
+Fourth, what countriesare involved in the interactions you identified in Step 3?
 Make a list.
 Prioritize them.
 Map them out.
-This was the goal of the survey.
-To identify which cultures – more precisely, what interactions between which cultures – determine the success of your organization.
+This is the goal of the survey.
+To identify which countries – more precisely, what interactions between which countries – determine the success of your organization.